smdurjoy/instaSohor/README.md

 media's.
 Its build with Laravel React scaffolding.
 Features added till now:

 - Login register and forget password reset with code verification.
-- Create, update, delete post without page load.
+- Create, update, delete post.
-- Show all posts in home page.
+- Show all users posts in home page.
 - Add update delete profile informations.

-More usefull featers will be added soon.
+More usefull features will be added soon.

 ## Some Pictures